 - Koroit was our last stop after two days driving the Great Ocean Road, the first day focused more on amazing beaches, surfing, and a waterfall, while the second day seemed filled with and rock formation and a wild koala sighting.

-- We used Lonely Planet – Australia to find unusual places while we travelled.
+- We use Lonely Planet – Australia to find unusual places while we travel and then we check Booking.com for the best prices.

 Our only regret: Not staying longer.